Robert Boog Watson: Life

-He was born in Burntisland in Fife, the son of the Rev Dr Charles Watson DD (1794-1866) of Burntisland and Isabella Boog.
-His brother, Sir Patrick Heron Watson was an eminent surgeon and a pioneer of modern dentistry.
+He was born in Burntisland in Fife.
 The family moved permanently to Edinburgh around 1840, living at 19 Royal Terrace on Calton Hill.

 He was educated at Edinburgh Academy.
 He served as Chaplain to the Highland Brigade during the Crimean War, and later in Madeira.
 In 1858 he was living with his wife in Bombay in India.

 He was elected a Fellow of the Royal Society of Edinburgh in 1862.
 During his stay in Edinburgh he lived with his brother Patrick Heron Watson at Hope Street off Charlotte Square.
 From 1864 to 1874 he served on the island of Madeira.

 From 1877 onwards he is recorded as living at 19 Chalmers Street on the south side of Edinburgh.

 He died in Edinburgh and is buried in the south-west section of Grange Cemetery with his wife Janet.
 The grave lies in the eastern row facing west.
 It bears the inscription "Worthy is the Lamb that was Slain".